-Again, a few things to keep in mind
+Again, here are a few things to keep in mind

-In short, if I wasn’t able to DIY as many repairs as I did on our second coach (which had no RV extended warranty) I would have needed to take the coach into a shop for those repairs and paid the going labor rate, which ranges from $80–$160 an hour (we have found most are more like $120-$140 an hour).
-This would have saved me many hours of time, but also would have substantially increased our out of pocket expenses and total RV costs.
+If I wasn’t able to DIY as many repairs as I did on our second coach (which had no RV extended warranty), I would have needed to take the coach into a shop for those repairs and pay the going labor rate, which ranges from $80–$160 an hour.
+We have found most $120-$140 an hour.
+This would have saved me many hours.
+However, it would have substantially increased our out-of-pocket expenses and total RV costs.
 And I wouldn’t have learned as much – ha!

 How much was RV Depreciation?

-This is a really interesting comparison.
+This is a fascinating comparison.
 Let’s look at both – very different – scenarios.

-As you would expect, our first RV, being only two years old, experienced substantial depreciation – but not nearly as much as if we had bought the motorhome new.
-We were fortunate that we bought the Tiffin at a good price in May 2014, and sold it well in March 2018 to a private party.
+As you would expect, our first RV, being only two years old, experienced substantial depreciation.
+But not nearly as much as if we had bought the motorhome new.
+We were fortunate that we bought the Tiffin at a reasonable price in May 2014 and sold it well in March 2018 to a private party.
 But if we had traded the Tiffin in at an RV dealer, our net cost of RV depreciation would have been MUCH higher.

 Our second RV, the Country Coach

-Buying at the bottom of the depreciation curve meant the base value wasn’t going to drop any further for a long time.
-BUT we did spend a lot on RV repairs, maintenance, upgrades and the RV makeover.
+Buying at the bottom of the depreciation curve meant the base value wouldn’t drop any further for a long time.
+But we did spend a lot on RV repairs, maintenance, upgrades, and the RV makeover.
 How much will we get back in increased value over what we paid?

 Let’s take a look at the details.